firebolt-db/firebolt-rust-sdk/README.md

 }
 ```

-### Connection Parameters

-The SDK uses the following parameters to connect to Firebolt:

-- `client_id`: Client ID of your [service account](https://docs.firebolt.io/guides/managing-your-organization/service-accounts).
-- `client_secret`: Client secret of your [service account](https://docs.firebolt.io/guides/managing-your-organization/service-accounts).
-- `account_name`: The name of your Firebolt [account](https://docs.firebolt.io/guides/managing-your-organization/managing-accounts).
-- `database`: (Optional) The name of the [database](https://docs.firebolt.io/overview/security/rbac/database-permissions) to connect to.
-- `engine`: (Optional) The name of the [engine](https://docs.firebolt.io/overview/security/rbac/engine-permissions) to run SQL queries on.

 ## Run Queries

 Once connected, you can execute SQL queries using the `query` method.
 The SDK returns results with type-safe parsing for all Firebolt data types.